A bit of information on goats to help you decide if you want to own one of these curious and entertaining creatures!

 Goats love to climb and jump on, and off, of a variety of things.
-Having something such as a small building, a small deck with steps or even just rocks will keep these guys entertained, as well as giving you entertainment just by watching them.
-Also, goats are herd animals so it’s best to get at least 2, unless you have other animals you plan on housing them with.
+Having something such as a small building, a small deck with steps or even just rocks will keep these guys entertained.
+Goats are herd animals so it’s best to get at least 2, unless you have another buddy to keep them company.

 Just like other ruminants, goats eat a lot.
 They will need hay, grain and a vitamin block to keep them content, as well as pasture turnout.
-However, with all that eating comes a lot of, lets say presents, from the back end as well.
-Be sure to have a place to discard all the waste from your goat.
-It makes for a great fertilizer if you have any flower beds or gardens, so that’s something to keep in mind!
-Their pen should be about 135 feet for a smaller breed goat (one that tends to be less than 100 pounds) and double that for a larger goat.
+With all that eating comes a lot of presents, from the back end so be sure you have a place to discard the goat feces.
+It makes for a great fertilizer for flower beds or gardens.
+An average goat pen should be about 135 square feet for a goat less than 100lbs and double that for a larger goat.
 This average should be increased with the number of goats you have.
-Be sure to do some research on flowers that can be poisonous to goats as they will eat things that could potentially be toxic to them.
-Along with that, any shrubs or flowers that you have worked long and hard on growing should be kept far away from the goats’ enclosure or else there is a good possibility they will become goat food.
+Goats are curious and will taste any plants within their reach.
+Research the plants, flowers and trees in the pasture and along the fence to ensure they are not toxic.
+Don’t forget to assess any fruit, nuts or seed pods that may be dropped from trees throughout the year.
+Do you have prized shrubs or flowers that you have worked long and hard on growing?
+They should be kept far away from the goats’ enclosure as they may become food and you will have additional help with the pruning!

-Seeing as how goats love to climb, they are very good escape artists.
-Be sure that the fence does not have any holes for the goat(s) to escape and keep any objects for them to climb on away from fence so that they are not able to jump over the of the fence.
-They also enjoy chewing on wood – so if the fence you plan to put up is wooden, you may have to replace it every so often if it gets chewed on regularly.
+Curious and mischievous = goats!
+They will seek a way to climb out of the enclosure!
+Be sure that the fence does not have any holes for the goats to escape and keep any objects for them to climb away from fence so that they are not able to jump over the of the fence.
+They also enjoy chewing on wood – so if you are planning on a wooden fence, you will also need to plan on replacing and repairing on the regular.